Scheduling

 Configuring a scheduler on an interface

-Schedulers are configured in the qos context of physical interfaces.
+Schedulers are configured in the qos context of interfaces.

 Enter the qos context of the eth0 physical interface: